jinghuazhao/TWAS-pipeline/README.md

 ewas.sh  | EWAS imputation
 ewas.subs| subroutine called by ewas.sh

 This implementation used the same idea as TWAS.
 Data from 1000Genomes imputation were trimmed to those in HapMap II.
 The `EWAS.bim`, sorted by SNP IDs from its corresponding `PLINK` file, reflects this.
+Note `CpG.lst` contains CpG IDs with weight files (.cor, .ld, .map).

 The work is still ongoing and will be posted later on.